potoshk/potos-docs/docs/developer/hardhat_usage.md

 ## Step 6: Deploy contracts

+In the Explorer pane, select the "scripts" folder and click the New File button to create a new file named `deploy.js` that contains the following code.
 Scripts are JavaScript/Typescript files that help you deploy contracts to the blockchain network.
-In this section, you will create a script for the smart contract.

-In the Explorer pane, select the "scripts" folder and click the New File button to create a new file named deploy.js

 ```js
 const { ethers } = require("hardhat");